callstack/react-native-testing-library/website/docs/Queries.md

 Returns a host element with matching `accessibilityValue` prop entries.
 Only entires provided to the query will be used to match elements.
 Element might have additional accessibility value entries and still be matched.

-When querying by `text` entry a stirng or regex might be used.
+When querying by `text` entry a string or regex might be used.

 ```jsx
 import { render, screen } from '@testing-library/react-native';